This project was adapted from AB-3's codebase.

 Open your favourite CLI (Command Prompt, Windows Powershell, Terminal).

-into the folder containing the jar file.
+cd into the folder containing the jar file.

-Run java -jar clubconnect.jar
+Run java -jar clubconnect.jar.

 Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.